American Hotel Income Properties REIT (TSE:HOT.UN) Trading Up 20% – Time to Buy?

-Shares of American Hotel Income Properties REIT LP (TSE:HOT.UN – Get Free Report) were up 20% during trading on Wednesday .
-The stock traded as high as C$0.37 and last traded at C$0.36.
-Approximately 335,536 shares changed hands during trading, an increase of 525% from the average daily volume of 53,673 shares.
+Shares of American Hotel Income Properties REIT LP (TSE:HOT.UN – Get Free Report) were up 20% on Wednesday .
+The company traded as high as C$0.37 and last traded at C$0.36.
+Approximately 335,536 shares changed hands during mid-day trading, an increase of 525% from the average daily volume of 53,673 shares.
 The stock had previously closed at C$0.30.

 American Hotel Income Properties REIT Stock Performance

-American Hotel Income Properties REIT (TSE:HOT.UN – Get Free Report) last released its earnings results on Friday, November 7th.
-The company reported C($0.34) earnings per share for the quarter.
-The company had revenue of C$66.24 million during the quarter.
+American Hotel Income Properties REIT (TSE:HOT.UN – Get Free Report) last issued its earnings results on Friday, November 7th.
+The company reported C($0.34) EPS for the quarter.
 American Hotel Income Properties REIT had a negative net margin of 34.67% and a negative return on equity of 34.11%.
-On average, equities research analysts predict that American Hotel Income Properties REIT LP will post 0.0406452 EPS for the current fiscal year.
+The firm had revenue of C$66.24 million during the quarter.
+Research analysts expect that American Hotel Income Properties REIT LP will post 0.0406452 EPS for the current fiscal year.

 American Hotel Income Properties REIT LP is a trust that invests in hotel real estate properties.
 The company’s primary business is owning Premium Branded hotels, which have franchise agreements with international hotel brands including Marriott, Hilton, and IHG.
 It generates revenue from the room, food, beverage, and other revenue.